 In the business plan, this part is where you sell your idea.
 Here, you have the chance to get your potential investors and partners your idea and convince them to get on board.
 On this part, you will tell how great your idea is and the reason why.
 You also explain the type of service that you are planning to offer.
 You can also flesh out your restaurant’s vision and mission here along with the interior design of the restaurant.
 Include visuals of the design elements to break the monotony of a text-heavy business plan.

 You have to include your team from the management to the servers and even your partners.
-It should have an outline of how many people will be working for your restaurant and what are the positions that need to be fulfilled to run the restaurant smoothly.
+It should have an outline of how many people will be working for your restaurant and what positions need to be fulfilled to run the restaurant smoothly.
+Don’t forget to get all the required licenses for your staff, including the food handler certification.
 Your management team and its structure are also critical as they are the key people who can make your restaurant business a success.
 Your restaurant investors would want to see who will carry out your business plan.

 The target customers